dimalypai/mil-masters-thesis-chalmers/docs/report/01_Introduction.md

 represents the program being compiled during the compilation process.
 Some intermediate representations are also called languages, because they have a symbolic representation.
-In this text these two terms will be used interchangeably. {== Why do you use two terms?
-If they mean the same thing, why not just use one term.
-It's certainly less confusing for the reader. ==} One of the simplest examples of {== an IR is a syntax tree ==}{>> All IRs are implemented using syntax trees.
-I think you mean something more specific here <<}, built by parsing a source language.
+In this text these two terms will be used interchangeably.
+One of the simplest examples of an IR is a syntax tree built by parsing and *desugaring* a program in a source language (substituting convenient, but not essential language constructs with more basic ones).
 Well-designed intermediate representation should allow to abstract away unnecessary details while expressing the necessary ones at certain compilation stages.
 It should be fairly easy to produce as well as translate further.
 Many compilers use several different IRs, where they diverge from the source language and resemble a compilation target's language or architecture more and more as compilation progresses.
 Some IRs are quite independent of both the source and the target, which allows them to be used in retargetable compilers (compilers which can generate code for several different target languages/architectures) by combining different front ends and back ends which work with the same IR \cite{DragonBook}.

-{== I think you should mention something about desugaring and the fact that some IRs are essentially the surface language but with syntactic sugar eliminated ==}

 A major task performed by most modern industrial compilers is code optimisation.
 Compiler writers try to make compiled programs perform as good as